ronaldoramirez/ronaldoramirez/README.md

 My name is Ronaldo, I'm from Guatemala and I'm a JR back-end developer.

-* Currently working for [sihasistema.com](https://github.com/sihaysistema) as a JR back-end developer.
+* Currently working for [Tomza Group](https://www.tomzasureste.com/empresarial.html) as a Developer Web SR.

 ----